By the end of January, students who submit a complete application by the November 1 early action deadline will receive one of the following decisions:

 Our holistic review takes into consideration the individual circumstances that make each individual student unique.
 We consider the following secondary factors in our decision review.

 Admission decisions are based on an individual, overall assessment of each application, using the primary and secondary review factors listed on the previous page.

 Overall, the middle 50 percent of students admitted for fall 2018 scored between a 27 and 32 on the ACT, between an 1320 and 1460 on the SAT, and had a high school rank percentile between 82 and 97.

-The table below provides a college-by-college overview of the middle 50 percentile of freshman applicants admitted for fall 2018, broken down by high school rank and standardized test scores.
+The table below provides a college-by-college general overview of freshman applicants admitted for fall 2018, broken down by high school rank and standardized test scores.
 Please note the data presented in the table are a composite picture of admitted freshman applicants; they are not admission criteria.

 No. Students whose high schools do not provide high school ranks receive full consideration for admission, through an individualized and overall assessment of the application.
 For a complete list of the factors that we consider to make an admission decision, see the question above. ("What factors do you consider when making an admission decision?")

 Yes!
 Each and every application is read very carefully by more than one staff member in the Office of Admissions before a decision is made.
 We know that your application is important to you and your family, and we do not take your interest in the University of Minnesota for granted.

 Because we are committed to ensuring that each application receives very careful consideration, our review does take some time to complete.
 We work very hard to ensure that we each student is given the time and attention needed to make a fair admission decision.
 Our comprehensive and individualized review process ensures that each application is given a thorough, fair, and consistent review.